verrazzano/console/README.md

   ojet serve
 ```

 This will open a browser at [http://localhost:8000](http://localhost:8000).
-On first access, you will be required to log in to Keycloak with the `verrazzano` user and password obtained in [Get Verrazzano user credentials](#get-verrazzano-user-credentials).
+On first access, it will display a Verrazzano Console home page with an error message.
+At this point, additional configuration is required to test the console locally, which will be added soon.

 When you make changes to the Console code, the changes are reflected immediately in the browser because the `livereload` option is enabled by default for the `ojet serve` command.
 For other options supported by the command, see [Serve a Web Application](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/serve-web-application.html#GUID-75032B22-6365-426D-A63C-33B37B1575D9).